-Amazonian The manatee (Trichechus inunguis) (Natterer, 1883) is classified "vulnerable" by as the Endangered Species Red List of the International Union for Conservation of Nature (IUCN, 2017).
+The Amazonian manatee (Trichechus inunguis) (Natterer, 1883) is classified "vulnerable" by the Endangered Species Red List of the International Union for Conservation of Nature (IUCN, 2017).
 In Amazonas State (AM), Brazil, manatees still experience pressure from hunting and accidental capture of calves (Rosas, 1994; da Silva et al., 2008).
-When rescued, they are sent to authorized research centers such as the Robin C. Best Water Park (Parque Aquático Robin C. Best) at the Brazilian National Institute of Amazon Research (Instituto Nacional de Pesquisas da Amazônia - INPA) in Manaus, AM.
+When rescued, they are sent to authorized research centers such as the Robin C. Best Water Park (Parque Aquático Robin C. Best) at the Brazilian National Institute of Amazon Research (Instituto Nacional de Pesquisas Amazônia - INPA) in Manaus, AM.

 Captivity studies have found that adult and young Amazonian manatees consume approximately 9% to 14% of their live weight daily, respectively (Best, 1981).
 This animal is a monogastric herbivore, exhibiting post-gastric fermentation of food, similar to horses (Burn, 1986).
-In nature, manatees feed on over 50 plant species, especially aquatic and semi-aquatic macrophytes (Best, 1981).
-As opportunistic herbivores, they most likely also consume leaves, fruit, and organic matter decomposing at the bottom of lakes during low water season (Guterres et al., 2008).
+In nature, manatees feed on over 50 plant species, especially aquatic and semi-aquatic macrophytes (BEST,

+1981).
+As opportunistic herbivores, they most likely also consume leaves, fruit, and organic matter decomposing at the bottom of lakes during low water season (GUTERRES et al., 2008).

 The diet of the INPA manatees consists of a wide variety of farmed plants, such as tomato, cucumber, green beans, lettuce, cabbage, kale, gherkins, and pumpkin, among others, acquired at market price from the markets in Manaus (Chacon, 2001).
 The annual consumption of the INPA manatees is estimated to be 100 tons.
 In addition to these plants, grass forage of the genus Brachiaria sp. harvested from the city's surroundings is provided to nutritionally complement the captivity diet and reduce maintenance costs.

-Keeping manatees in captivity is costly and requires intensive quite and feeding is mainly management, responsible for these costs.
-Providing the animals with food that meets their nutritional needs and that is contaminantfree is expensive and limits keeping these animals in captivity.
-Thus, it has been recommended that low-cost and high value diets nutritional should be formulated for young and adult animals in captivity.
-This study aimed to test the acceptance of two commercial feeds for Amazonian manatees (Trichechus inunguis) in aptivity to reduce feeding costs and decrease the risk of infectiouscontagious diseases transmitted by contaminated food acquired from city markets.
+Keeping manatees in captivity is quite costly and requires intensive management, and feeding is mainly responsible for these costs.
+Providing the animals with food that meets their nutritional needs and that is contaminant-free is expensive and limits keeping these animals in captivity.
+Thus, it has been